darkschneider16/apache-logs-py-pgsql/README.md

 (venvpy35) $ python create_apache_logs_schema.py -database apache_logs
 ```

-If you connect to your database will see the table *apache_logs* created:
+If you connect to your database will see the table *apache_log* created:

 ```
 $ psql -U postgres apache_logs